 Jim Gaffigan signs a hundred books, takes off his coat, and then signs a hundred more—his smile as sincere for the next fan as it was for the first.
 There is conversation.
 There are pictures.
 People walk away smiling, a moment of bliss just before it is tweeted.

-The book is called Dad is Fat, which makes me suck my stomach in a bit when I have my photo taken with the author (above).
-Jim Gaffigan is not, despite a line of food-based humor that might suggest otherwise, fat.
+The book is called Dad is Fat, which makes me suck my stomach in a bit (unsuccessfully) when I have my photo taken with the author (above).
+Jim Gaffigan is not, despite a line of food-based humor (including a new book, Food: A Love Story) that might suggest otherwise, fat.
 His kids, however, beg to differ—hence the title.

 I suspect that Gaffigan has been working out.
 Kids are all about the tough love.